 Whether you walk, ride, or drive, LA County is enhancing safety along Mulholland Highway.

-On August 8, 2023, the Board of Supervisors approved Supervisor Horvath’s motion regarding traffic safety along Mulholland Highway, bringing together engineers, public health professionals, law enforcement, and community members to identify ways to eliminate fatal and severe injury crashes along the roadway.
+The Board of Supervisors approved Supervisor Horvath's motion regarding traffic safety along Mulholland Hwy, bringing together engineers, public health professionals, law enforcement, and community members to identify ways to eliminate fatal and severe injury crashes along the roadway.

 The Rock Store